-In 2003, the Wisconsin Division of Public Health conducted an investigation of state residents who became ill after having contact with prairie dogs.
+In 2003, the Wisconsin Department of Health Services, Division of Public Health, conducted an investigation of state residents who became ill after having contact with prairie dogs.
 The cases appeared in May and June of 2003, and symptoms in the human cases included: fever, cough, rash, and swollen lymph nodes.
-CDC laboratory test results indicated that the cause of the human illness was Monkeypox, an orthopox virus that could be transmitted by prairie dogs.
+Centers for Disease Control and Prevention (CDC) laboratory test results indicated that the cause of the human illness was monkeypox, an orthopox virus that could be transmitted by prairie dogs.
 These prairie dogs became infected when they were exposed to imported African rodents that were carrying the virus.

 The Division of Public Health, working with local partners, offered smallpox vaccinations to individuals involved in this outbreak who had exposure to a sick animal or an individual who showed symptoms of monkeypox illness.